amandadonohoe/prem-stats-tracker/README.md

 # prem-stats-tracker
-A modular framework for football match analysis, visualization, and modeling with a focus on Premier League data.
+A modular framework for football match analysis, visualization, and modeling — with a focus on Premier League data.
+This project currently uses [Understat](https://understat.com/) shot-level data to explore match performance and xG modeling.

 ## 📁 Project Structure